vahtyah/LeetCodeSolutions/Greedy/README.md

 [2116.
 Check if a Parentheses String Can Be Valid](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Greedy/2116.%20Check%20if%20a%20Parentheses%20String%20Can%20Be%20Valid): Check if a parentheses string can be made valid by adding parentheses.

+[2342.
+Max Sum of a Pair With Equal Sum of Digits](/Greedy%2F2342.%20Max%20Sum%20of%20a%20Pair%20With%20Equal%20Sum%20of%20Digits): Find the pair with equal digit sums and maximum sum

 ### ![Hard](https://img.shields.io/badge/Hard-f8615c)

 [0135.
 Candy](/Greedy%2F0135.%20Candy): Distribute candies to children such that each child has at least one and adjacent children get different candies